m0nkeyplay/dnsswitch/README.md

 Flip DNS server on OSX quickly.

-* Set the local pihole address
+* Set the local DNS address
-* Set or keep outside dns address
+* Set or keep outside DNS address
 * Make executable
 * Copy to a place in your PATH